We Redesigned Our Website: Here’s What We Learned

-Over the last couple of months, we’ve seen companies excel and fail at communicating the proper messages and making their people and their customers the priority.
+Over the last couple of months, we’ve seen companies excel and fail to communicate the proper messages and make their people and their customers the priority.
 As this pandemic evolves, more businesses are accepting the importance of proper digital marketing and communications for a healthy public relations strategy.
 It is not enough to send out an email to your customers about how things are changing.
 Clear and timely communication on all marketing channels is wildly important in helping your community make decisions, stay informed, and feel reassured.

 A crisis communication plan includes the procedures that a company or organization outlines and implements in order to communicate during an unprecedented event.
 Crises can include a variety of events such as: